KulkarniMihir/disease_classification_lab/README.md

 ## Contributing
 Contributions to ChickSight are welcome!
 Whether it's bug fixes, feature enhancements, or documentation improvements, your contributions are valuable in advancing the project.
 To contribute, please follow these steps:

-1. Fork the ChickSight repository.
+1. Fork the disease_classification_lab repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with descriptive messages.
 4. Push your changes to your forked repository.